The creative power of human mind

 Where are the higher functions located?

 Whatever the truth (which currently escapes our knowledge), two facts of fundamental importance must be taken into account.
-The first is that what we can define as the «higher functions» of the human mind, that is, intelligence, creativity and the ability to organize and communicate, are clearly different from the perceptual, sensory and emotional functions that we share with various animal species.
-So their localization must be sought in those structures that differentiate the human brain from those of the superior primates, which have the greatest similarities with ours, notwithstanding the fact that in the different human brains the higher functions do not manifest themselves in equal measure.
-But even if it were proved that the brain activity is the sole cause of the creative function, it remains to be seen how some particular electrochemical connections of neural networks can determine new ideas and realizations.
-Ultimately, it would be a transfer of the issue, from what in the past was defined as the human spirit (or the human soul), to what is the neural system that produces the same effects.
+The first is that what we can define as the higher functions of the human mind, that is, intelligence, creativity and the ability to organize and communicate, are clearly different from the perceptual, sensory and emotional functions that we share with various animal species.
+So their localization must be sought in those structures that differentiate the human brain from those of the higher primates, which shows the greatest similarities with ours, notwithstanding the fact that in different human brains the higher functions do not manifest themselves in the same way.
+But even if it were proved that brain activity is the sole cause of the creative function, it remains to be seen how some particular electrochemical connections of neural networks can determine new ideas and realizations.
+Ultimately, it would be a transfer of the issue, from what in the past was defined as the spirit (or the soul), to what is the neural system that produces the same effects.

-These arguments lead us to the second important fact: in recognizing that the human brain is the system determining all those functions that in the past were attributed to the spirit, we do not obtain any useful advantage – in terms of knowledge – with respect to the motivations and aims of the evolutionary process that has led to the structural and functional organization of our brain and to human life, under the profile of the meaning that each person attributes to his/her life as a conscious Ego.
-Indeed, this type of knowledge that can not be denied because it is based on solid scientific and experimental basis, translates into a cultural program that has the effect of denying importance and meaning to individual life, so as to generate in many people psychic reactions of rejection, denial and resentment.
-Anyway, these are fights of a psychic nature between conflicting cultural programs, for the fact that the seat of the spirit is in the human brain is not in itself less surprising, less extraordinary or less complex than a presumed metaphysical nature of the spirit.
-What constitutes the core of the problem, that is the meaning of life for the conscious Ego, is still waiting for an explanation: since this meaning is not revealed satisfactorily in the course of our lives, the human psyche has attempted to to solve the question by hypothesizing that the existence of the conscious Ego can continue beyond death and the dissolution of the brain.
-But cultural programs based on scientific knowledge, binding the existence of the conscious Ego to the functioning of the brain, undermine the option offered by the psyche.
+These arguments lead us to the second important fact: in recognizing that the human brain is the system determining all those functions that in the past were attributed to the spirit, we do not make any significant progress in terms of knowledge regarding the motivations and purposes of the evolutionary process that has led to the structural and functional organization of our brain and to human life, under the profile of the meaning that each person attributes to their life as a conscious Ego.
+Indeed, this type of knowledge that cannot be denied because it is based on solid experimental basis, not infrequently translates into cultural programs that have the effect of denying importance and meaning to individual lives, so as to generate in many people reactions of rejection, denial and resentment.
+Anyway, these are fights of a psychic origin between conflicting cultural programs, because the fact that the seat of the spirit is in the human brain is not in itself less surprising, less extraordinary or less complex than a presumed metaphysical nature of the spirit.
+What constitutes the core of the problem, that is the meaning of life for the conscious Ego, is still waiting for an explanation: since this meaning is not revealed satisfactorily in the course of our lives, the human psyche has attempted to to solve the question by hypothesizing that the existence of the conscious Ego can continue beyond our organism's death and the brain dissolution.
+But cultural programs based on scientific knowledge, binding the existence of the conscious Ego to the brain functioning, undermine this option offered by the psyche.

-As a matter of fact, in the course of human history, some brains have felt the need to creatively interpret the history of their evolution and the purpose of their existence.
+As a matter of fact, in the course of human history, some people have felt the need to creatively interpret the history of their evolution and the purpose of our existence.
 The reason why this need emerged remains another of the enigmas that characterize the human brain, differentiating it from that of other animals.
 The fact of attributing this need to higher cerebral functions and not, for example, to the spirit, is a consequence of the current scientific approach that considers the brain as the source of consciousness and of any mental activity.
-Actually, however, the need was always manifested as a mental activity of the conscious Ego, which posed questions to which he/she sought answers in the form of thoughts, reasoning, revelations or other psychic experiences that could satisfy this need.
-Up to a relatively recent past, the knowledge about the functioning of the brain was insufficient and inadequate, and left room for representations of psychic origin that considered the human being as constituted by a body and soul, or spirit, of a non-physical nature.
+Actually, however, this need has always manifested itself as a mental activity of the conscious Ego, which posed questions to which it sought answers in the form of thoughts, reasoning, revelations or other psyche's experiences that could satisfy it.
+Up to a relatively recent past, the knowledge about the brain functioning was insufficient and inadequate, and left room for representations originating from the psyche that considered the human being as constituted by a body and a soul, or spirit, of a non-physical nature.

-At this point it must be kept in mind that the current scientific knowledge is still inadequate and insufficient to explain comprehensively the complexity of mental functions and psychic experiences in which the conscious Ego can be involved.
-The only thing we can be sure of is that, under normal conditions, all our psychic experiences, the very fact of being conscious and the quality of our consciousness are determined by the functioning of particular neural systems.
-Neuroscientists are however mainly oriented to include in the activity of the brain also the creative function, such as that which gave and gives rise to the psychic tales on which is based every specific «vision of the world and of the meaning of life» that has been transmitted – and even now it is transmitted – by cultural means, differentiating itself from one culture to another, both historically and by location.
+At this point it must be kept in mind that the current scientific knowledge is still inadequate and insufficient to explain comprehensively the complexity of mental functions and psyche's experiences in which the conscious Ego can be involved.
+The only thing we can be sure of is that, under normal conditions, all our experiences, the very fact of being conscious and the quality of our consciousness are determined by the functioning of particular neural systems.
+Neuroscientists are however mainly oriented to include in the brain activity also the creative function, such as that which gave and gives rise to the psyche's tales on which is based every specific vision of the world and of the meaning of life that has been transmitted – and even now it is transmitted – through cultural means, differentiating itself from one culture to another, depending on the era and location.

 The interactions between the human psyche and the physical world

-In the pages of this section dedicated to the human psyche the reasons are explained for which it is opportune to consider the psyche, as a whole, as an autonomous phenomenon, connected to the reality of this world but at the same time independent.
-Perhaps neuroscientists could come to understand and explain in the future the ways in which the activation of new neural circuits, with the presence of specific neurotransmitters, can determine new creative psychic experiences, including those psychic tales that constitute the basis of myths, religions and the various worldviews.
-In any case, the human brain represents the fulcrum that allows the interaction between the psychic experience and the physical world: if the physical world, in its real dimensions of external environment and functioning of our body, determines in our brain particular reactions that at least partly translate into psychic experiences, the psyche too determines new creative configurations in the brain that produce activities that can act on the physical world and transform it.
+In the pages of this section dedicated to the human psyche the reasons are explained for which it is advisable to consider the psyche, as a whole, as an autonomous phenomenon, connected to the reality of this world but at the same time independent.
+Perhaps neuroscientists could come to understand and explain in the future the ways in which the activation of new neural circuits, with the presence of specific neurotransmitters, can determine new creative experiences, including those psyche's tales that constitute the basis of myths, religions and the various worldviews.
+In any case, the human brain represents the fulcrum that allows the interaction between the psyche's experiences and the physical world: if the physical world, in its real dimensions of external environment and functioning of our body, determines in our brain particular reactions that at least partly translate into mental experiences, the psyche too determines new creative configurations in the brain that produce activities which can act on the physical world and transform it.
 The fact that the brain is the hub of this interaction does not authorize us to reduce the whole reality to the sole aspect of the physical world.

 The interaction between the human psyche and the environment is ordinarily manifested through the mental activity and the forms of collaboration and organization that determine the creation of increasingly complex artifacts, constructions, machines and tools that deeply modify the natural environment at an ever faster pace.
-Nature is studied, conditioned and tamed to meet the vital (but also psychic) needs of an ever-increasing number of human beings.
-What is commonly called «progress» is nothing but a process by which the human psyche exercises its power of transformation of the natural physical world for purposes that transcend every single living human being, and which remain unknown to us.
-The cultural interpretation according to which progress represents an advantage for the life and happiness of human beings is constantly denied by historical facts, even if we must recognize that in certain periods and for some social groups the conditions of life have been more favorable and also pleasing, thanks to the technological resources created through ingenuity and work.
-On the other hand, a certain balance must always be guaranteed, however precarious and unstable, between the general conditions of human life and the resulting psychic experiences: when this equilibrium is lacking, the same possibility of sustaining the life of billions of human beings interacting in complex social structures, such as those found in today's world, comes into crisis.
+Nature is studied, conditioned and tamed to meet the vital needs (but also the desires originating from the psyche) of an ever-increasing number of human beings.
+What is commonly called progress is nothing but a process by which the human psyche exercises its power of transformation of the natural physical world for purposes that transcend every single living human being, and which remain unknown to us.
+The cultural interpretation according to which progress represents an advantage for the life and happiness of human beings is not infrequently denied by historical facts, even if we must recognize that in certain periods and for some social groups the conditions of life have been more favorable and also pleasing, thanks to the technological resources created through ingenuity and work.
+On the other hand, a certain balance, however precarious and unstable, must always be guaranteed between the general conditions of human life and the resulting experiences: when this equilibrium is lacking, the same possibility of sustaining the life of billions of human beings interacting in complex social structures, such as those we find in today's world, comes into crisis.

 Up to now we have considered the creative activities of the human mind in conditions that we can define as normal or ordinary.
-But this site also emphasizes those paranormal phenomena which, although occurring in particular and non-ordinary circumstances, demonstrate the existence of a creative psychic activity able to interact directly with the physical world, without the mediation of those body activities and muscular forces that are normally necessary to our mind to exert the required actions in order to change the physical conditions of the environment or of our body.
-Even the paranormal phenomena, and especially the mediumistic ones, require the presence of a brain with particular faculties (still unknown), in the person of a subject defined medium, which is associated with the brains of other people usually interested in mediumistic activity.
-In fact, without the physical participation of the medium the mediumistic phenomena can not occur, and even the ways in which such phenomena occur when the medium is present can be very different from one medium to another: for example, some mediums go into a trance, losing consciousness completely while the phenomena occur, while others remain more or less conscious and in some cases fully lucid.
-Mediumistic phenomena can be psychical or physical: both of them pose particular problems regarding the functioning of the brain, but the physical phenomena above all involve dynamic actions which, according to the laws of physics, can only be performed by active forces.
-If these forces are not those that are known and investigated on the basis of scientific knowledge, even with the help of the instruments created by human ingenuity, we must necessarily hypothesize the existence of forces of a different nature which, in particular circumstances, can interact with our physical dimension.
+But this site also emphasizes those paranormal phenomena which, although occurring in particular and non-ordinary circumstances, show the existence of a creative activity able to interact directly with the physical world, without the mediation of those body's muscular forces that are normally necessary to our mind to exert the actions aimed at modifying the physical conditions of the environment or of our body.
+Even paranormal phenomena, and especially the mediumistic ones, require the presence of a brain with particular faculties (still unknown), in the person of a subject defined medium, which is associated with the brains of other people usually interested in mediumistic activity.
+In fact, without the physical participation of the medium mediumistic phenomena can not occur, and even the ways in which such phenomena occur when the medium is present can be very different from one medium to another: for example, some mediums go into a trance, losing consciousness completely while the phenomena occur, while others remain more or less conscious and in some cases fully lucid.
+Mediumistic phenomena can be mental or physical: both of them pose particular problems regarding the brain functioning, but physical phenomena involve dynamic actions which, according to the laws of physics, can only be performed by active forces.
+If these forces are not those that are known and investigated on the basis of scientific knowledge, even with the help of instruments created by human ingenuity, we must necessarily hypothesize the existence of forces of a different nature which, in particular circumstances, can interact with our physical dimension.

-In our age we are in a singular cultural condition: the development of neuroscience, putting the functioning of the human brain, in all its complexity, at the center of the scene, tends to interpret every single conscious psychic experience as a product of the neural activity of certain areas of the cerebral cortex.
-However, it is precisely the complexity of psychic experiences, the considerable differences found in the quality of these experiences between one person and another (and therefore between the respective brains), and the considerable difficulties encountered in the study of the functioning of the brain (especially as regards the correlation between the state of a neural network and the corresponding psychic experience), make the cognitive scheme of brain functioning, even if correctly set up, still very incomplete.
-Above all, the tendency to consider the brain working as the sole and exclusive source of every form of psychic experience is still unsatisfactory, as we are not able to explain convincingly how this cerebral «machine» can by itself implement processes such as the inventive and creative activity, or produce complex phenomena such as the mediumistic ones.
+In our age we are in a singular cultural condition: neuroscience, putting the functioning of the human brain, in all its complexity, at the center of the scene, tends to interpret every single conscious mental experience as a product of the neural activity of certain areas of the cerebral cortex.
+However, precisely the complexity of psyche's experiences, the considerable differences found in the quality of these experiences between one person and another (and therefore between the respective brains), and the considerable difficulties encountered in the study of the brain functioning (especially as regards the correlation between the state of a neural network and the corresponding conscious experience), make the cognitive scheme of brain functioning still very incomplete, even if correctly set up.
+Above all, the tendency to consider the brain working as the sole and exclusive source of every form of mental experience is still unsatisfactory, as we are not able to explain convincingly how this cerebral machine can by itself implement processes such as the inventive and creative activity, or produce complex phenomena such as the mediumistic ones.

 Consciousness